MellonScholarlyCommunication/POrchestrator/README.md

 # POrchestrator

 An Mellon orchestrator component in Prolog.

+Probably this can whole be written as an EYE plugin.
+Keeping it simple for now.

 # Required